-Swimming is an ideal form of exercise after a cesarean section because it puts very little stress on your body.
+Swimming is an ideal form of exercise after a Cesarean section because it puts very little stress on your body.
 If you plan to swim soon after your surgery, wait until you have stopped bleeding and your scar is completely healed.

-For the first few weeks after a cesarean, your recovery should be your main goal.
-After surgery and delivery, get up and walk around as soon as the doctor allows.
+For the first few weeks after a Cesarean, recovery should be your main goal.
+After surgery and delivery, get up and walk around as soon as the doctor allows it.
 Little movements, such as walking down the hallway and back to your room, will help speed up your recovery.

 Begin to exercise only after your doctor has cleared you for movement.
-While some women can begin at six weeks, others might have to wait longer.
+While some women can begin at three weeks, others might have to wait longer.
 Because swimming puts little pressure on your joints, yet still provides an efficient aerobic workout, it can be a great choice as you ease back into working out.

 Risk of Infection

 Because a C-section involves an incision, you need to wait until it is completely healed before swimming.
 An incision that is not entirely healed may become infected.